thomastrg/SeoulBikeDemand_DataAnalysis/README.md

 ## This project is implemented in Python on a Jupyter notebook which gathers tasks of :
 * Data visualisation : show correlations between the data and the target
 * Machine learning algorithm modelisation
-* Transformation of the modele into an API Django
+* Transformation of the model into an API Django

 ## You will find in this repositery :